-This implies that, within our sphere of influence, we act resolutely in favour of the defence of the human rights contained in the "International Bill of Human Rights", and we establish appropriate control mechanisms to ensure that none of the companies in our Group is responsible, by action or omission, for any form of violation of these rights, all of this taking into account the framework of the United Nations Guiding Principles on Business and Human Rights.
+This implies that, within our sphere of influence, we act resolutely in favour of the defence of the human rights contained in the "International Bill of Human Rights", and

 Similarly, and with regard to the principles relating more specifically to the protection of workers' rights, Solunion's adherence to the Global Compact commits the Group directly to the respect, defence and protection of Human Rights in the Conventions of the International Labour Organisation (ILO) and in the Declaration of Fundamental Principles and Rights at Work.
 For this reason, we at Solunion are obliged, and the people who make up Solunion must contribute, to ensure that these obligations are strictly complied with:

-Avoid discriminatory practices or practices that

-undermine the dignity of individuals.
+Avoid discriminatory practices or practices that undermine the dignity of individuals.